ErichDylus/Open-Source-Law/PO/Grant_Agreement_DAO.md

 3.Ti=Compensation

-3.1.sec=For each calendar month in the Term, [DAO NAME] or its written designee will pay Party A an equivalent amount to USD$[______] by [STABLECOIN] or other mutually agreed payment method and calculation within the first calendar week of each applicable month or as otherwise mutually agreed in writing.
+3.1.sec=For each calendar month in the Term, [DAO NAME] or its written designee will pay Party A an equivalent amount to {Comp.Monthly.Amount.$} by [STABLECOIN] or other mutually agreed payment method and calculation within the first calendar week of each applicable month or as otherwise mutually agreed in writing.

 3.2.sec=[DAO NAME] will reimburse Party A for all reasonable and necessary expenses incurred by Party A directly attributable to the Services, subject to [DAO NAME]’s express prior written approval of such expenses.